ValeriiZhyla/anki-cards-ai-generator/README.md

 A: Audio file plays when I'm opening the card, I don't like it!
 Q: By default, Anki automatically plays audio on the front and back of cards.
 You can choose ["Don't play audio automatically"](https://docs.ankiweb.net/deck-options.html) in deck options.
 In this case Anki will not play audio until you click the replay audio button.

+A: I don't like the generated cards!
+Q: At first, try to regenerate the card, maybe provide more context.
+If the tool creates something totally wrong - please create an issue on GitHub.
+You can also adjust the prompts at your own discretion.

+A: Will this tool correct my typos?
+Q: No, Garbage In - Garbage Out.
+If ChatGPT will understand your word, the tool will create a contextually correct card with a typo on the back side of card.
+You can fix it manually in the anki app or regenerate the card.

+A: Card text is too complicated, I don't know these words or constructions!
+Q: You can set the language complexity with --level option.
 ## Artifacts
 [![Workflow Name](https://github.com/ValeriiZhyla/anki-cards-ai-generator/actions/workflows/python-build-windows.yml/badge.svg)](https://github.com/ValeriiZhyla/anki-cards-ai-generator/actions/workflows/python-build-windows.yml)